marph91/jimmy/docs/index.md

 ## Quickstart

-1. This script requires that the webclipper in Joplin is running.
-It will connect to Joplin at the first execution.
-2. [Import from text files](./formats/default.md) or import from specific apps, like [Google Keep](./formats/google_keep.md)
+1. [Import from text files](./formats/default.md) or import from specific apps, like [Google Keep](./formats/google_keep.md)
-3. Verify that everything was imported properly.
-The imported notes should be available in a new Joplin notebook named like `YYYY-MM-DD HH:MM:SS - Import`.
+2. Verify that everything was converted properly.
+The markdown notes should be available in a new folder named like `YYYY-MM-DD HH:MM:SS - Jimmy Import`.